 Minterest’s village of supporters

-A BLOG POST ON MINTEREST’S FUNDRAISING PROCESS AND STRATEGY PENNED BY FOUNDER AND CEO, JOSH ROGERS
+A BLOG POST ON MINTEREST’S FUNDRAISING PROCESS AND STRATEGY PENNED BY FOUNDER, JR

 Minterest has phenomenal investors behind it.
 In them, the protocol has a village of supporters, each a working member of Minterest’s tribe, who partner us in delivering the protocol.
 I’ve been asked by several people how we achieved such an outcome, so I thought it worthwhile to provide a detailed personal perspective.